Table of Contents

 Selecting the key exchange algorithm

-You can do so by defining a serial connection that specifies the key exchange algorithm in the KexAlgorithms tag.
+To specify the key exchange algorithm to be used when connecting to an SSH server, define a serial connection that specifies the key exchange algorithm in the KexAlgorithms tag.

 <Connection id="1" name="SSH Connection">